acss-io/atomizer/packages/acss-site/docs/thinking-in-atomic.md

 ---

 <p>&quot;<strong>Atomic CSS</strong>&quot; is a <a href="http://www.smashingmagazine.com/2013/10/21/challenging-css-best-practices-atomic-approach/">CSS architecture</a>.
 It is not opinionated; it simply defines a set of classes representing single-purpose styling units.</p>

+<p class="noteBox info">Be sure to read an interview with ACSS Co-Founder Thierry Koblentz, <a href="https://css-tricks.com/thierry-koblentz-atomic-css/">The Making of Atomic CSS</a> on CSS Tricks.</p>

 <p><strong>Atomizer</strong> implements the <b class="Fw(b)">ACSS</b> <a href="/guides/syntax.html">syntax</a> to help you generate Atomic rulesets.
 It only creates a style sheet with declarations that are relevant to your project.
 These style declarations are generated from <b class="Fw(b)">ACSS</b> classes found within your project, or from custom values defined in the Atomizer config file.</p>
 <p>Adopting a Atomic CSS methodology addresses common CSS challenges:</p>
 <dl class="Mstart(20px) Mb(30px)">